nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 &nbsp;

 ## Appendix A: Product Scope
+This section talks about who this product targets and what it aims to achieve.

 ### Target user profile

 - Likes to cook at home and requires help keeping track of complex grocery shopping lists and